 Contact Us to Learn More

-At Curasouth, we remain dedicated to providing our clients with a comprehensive program of medically assisted detox that focuses on much more than physical stabilization.
+At Curasouth, we remain dedicated to providing our clients with a comprehensive program of aftercare planning that focuses on much more than physical stabilization.
 In addition to emphasizing physical recovery, we tackle mental, emotional, and spiritual well-being.
-While prioritizing a safe and pain-free drug withdrawal, we offer individualgroup, and family therapy sessions, case management services, relapse prevention training, and aftercare planning.
+While prioritizing a safe and pain-free drug withdrawal, we offer aftercare planningaftercare planning, and aftercare planning sessions, aftercare planning services, relapse prevention training, and aftercare planning.

 Contact us today if you or your loved one is ready to begin an entirely new way of life and commit to long-term recovery.
 As soon as you call, we start developing a plan of action that begins with an initial pre-assessment.
 This assessment helps us determine the most appropriate level of care for each unique case.
 We identify potential coverage options if our medically monitored detox program is a good fit.
 We work closely with most major regional and national insurance providers.
 Contact us today for a free, no-obligation insurance benefit check.